You are here

-Be sure that you have officially set up your Reading Committee through the Graduate Program Assistant (GPA) (Shosh Westen).
+- Be sure that you have officially set up your Reading Committee through the Graduate Program Assistant (GPA) (Chris Dawson-Ripley).

 Scheduling the Final Exam (Dissertation Defense)

-Schedule your final exam at the Graduate School’s website.
+- Schedule your final exam at the Graduate School student portal MyGrad.

 - Submit a complete draft of the dissertation to your readers well in advance of scheduling your Defense.
 This will give them time to comment on the draft and give you time to make any changes to the dissertation before the defense.
 You should have kept in touch with the Graduate School Representative (GSR) since the General Examination; ask the GSR whether s/he wants to read the entire dissertation or any part of it.
 YOUR READING COMMITTEE MUST HAVE READ AND APPROVED THE DRAFT OF THE DISSERTATION BEFORE YOU CAN SCHEDULE THE FINAL EXAM.
 YOU MUST INFORM THE GPA OF THE DAY AND TIME OF THE FINAL EXAM IN ADVANCE.
 AT THE SAME TIME YOU WILL PROVIDE THE GPA WITH THE TITLE OF YOUR DISSERTATION.
 This will give the GPA time to fill out the Final Examination Request Form and to get the form signed by all members of the student’s Supervisory Committee.
 The GPA must submit this form to the Graduate School before the defense is scheduled.
 Therefore, you should begin scheduling your defense as soon as possible to give yourself adequate time to contact your readers and the GSR to find a day and time convenient for all.